nanobox-quickstarts/nanobox-sinatra/README.md

 # cd into the sinatra app
 cd nanobox-sinatra

-# build the code
+# build runtime and compile application
 nanobox build

-# deploy build to dev environment
+# deploy runtime to dev enviroment
 nanobox dev depoly

 # add a convenient way to access your app from the browser